|

 toward your investments.
 Keep this commitment!

-3. Find out where your money is going.
 Cut expenses wherever you can.
-Simplify

-your life, and bank the difference.
-Then cut some more to reach your objective.
+Simplify your life, and bank the difference.
+Then

+cut some more to reach your objective.
 Know what is important to you in life.

 4. Get your spouse and children on the same track for your family's goals.
-This

-family's plan, and help each other keep to that promise.
-Make it fun; be
+your family's plan, and help each other keep to that promise.

 creative.